Frequently Asked Questions

 Where do I get the coupling nuts & hardware to attach my framing?

 You can get the coupling nuts on Amazon, here.
-The price tends to be very competitive for these on Amazon.
+The price tends to be very competitive for these on Amazon when purchased in bulk.

-These links may be affiliate links, which means that at no additional cost to you, we may receive a small commission.
+These are affiliate links, which means that at no additional cost to you, we may receive a small commission.
 This helps us keep up the website and continue to provide helpful resources.
 Thank you for your support!

 Working with Earl